-Option 1: A teacher may submit a written response or rebuttal within 10 working days of receiving their summative evaluation.
+Option 1: A teacher may submit a written rebuttal to the summative appraisal within 10 District business days of receiving their summative appraisal.
 Employees are notified of their 10-day rebuttal window via Cornerstone.
-Rebuttals submitted by employees are shared with their evaluator and added to the summative performance evaluation within their employee file.
-Evaluators are not required to respond or act on a rebuttal.
-A rebuttal is NOT a grievance.
+Rebuttals submitted by employees are shared with their appraiser and added to the summative appraisal within their personnel file.
+Appraisers are not required to respond or act on a written rebuttal.
+A written rebuttal is NOT a grievance.